Unity-Billal-mesloub/just/README.md

 Hello from ruby!
 ```

-On Unix-like operating systems, including Linux and macOS, shebang recipes are
+On Unix-like operating systems, including Linux and MacOS, shebang recipes are
 executed by saving the recipe body to a file in a temporary directory, marking
 the file as executable, and executing it.
 The OS then parses the shebang line
 into a command line and invokes it, including the path to the file.
 For